Kitchens and bathrooms in villas are likely to have undergone several previous renovations, beginning with the introduction of piped water.

 Larger villas sometimes had a separate pantry, with wooden shelving, for food storage.
 Another common feature was a safe.

 Kitchens were originally altered to incorporate gas or electric ovens (from the early 20th century) and the use of cold and then hot running water (see plumbing and drainage).

 The coal range was often blanked off, and new cupboards and an enamel sink installed to replace the original kauri fixture, with cold water from town supply and water heating.

-Many kitchens have now been completely altered (probably more than once) to allow for modern appliances such as the stove, refrigerator, dishwasher, waste disposal and so on.
+Most kitchens have now been completely altered (probably more than once) to allow for modern appliances such as the stove, refrigerator, dishwasher, waste disposal and so on.

 Kitchens and other service areas were originally located at the rear of the main house.
 In any villa that has been renovated or extended, the kitchen may have moved from its original location.

 Early villas were not built with bathrooms or internal toilets.
 A long-drop toilet was located in a separate building in the back yard.
 The only running water in the house was from a rainwater tank to the scullery sink and to the laundry (also in a separate building).